 Laboratory chemicals may not be delivered directly to an individual’s office.
-All deliveries must be made to an area staffed during University operating hours by personnel who have been trained in accordance with the MU Hazard Communication Plan and the Department of Transportation requirements.
+All deliveries must be made to an area staffed during University operating hours by personnel who have been trained in accordance with the Marshall University Hazard Communication Plan and the Department of Transportation requirements.
 The delivery area and process must also provide for adequate security to prevent unauthorized access to the chemicals.
-The MU Purchasing Department procurement card policy forbids their use for laboratory chemical purchases.
+The Marshall Purchasing Department procurement card policy forbids their use for laboratory chemical purchases.
 When laboratory chemicals are purchased on blanket purchase orders, it is the responsibility of the person placing the order to forward a copy of the material safety data sheet to Occupational Safety and Health Services for archiving.

 10.3 Radiation Producing Equipment and Materials/

 Work involving equipment or materials regulated by the Nuclear Regulatory Commission, NRC, is overseen by the Marshall University Radiation Safety Committee and the Radiation Safety Officer, RSO, in the Occupational Safety and Health Services Department.
 Requirements and procedures for the purchase, use, storage, and disposal of these materials is described in the Marshall Radiation Safety Manual.
 Only employees specifically named in the Marshall radioactive materials license may purchase these materials and each purchase must be approved by the RSO in advance.
 Faculty and staff wishing to engage in research involving radioactive materials should contact the RSO for information and assistance in obtaining any necessary approvals.

 10.3.2 Ionizing Radiation Producing Equipment and Radioactive Materials